buildbot/buildbot/master/docs/manual/cfg-www.rst

   It is similar but different to the usual notion of group:

-  - a user can have several roles, and a role can be given to several users.
+  - A user can have several roles, and a role can be given to several users.
   - Role is an application specific notion, while group is more organization specific notion.
   - Groups are given by the auth plugin, e.g ``ldap``, ``github``, and are not always in the precise control of the buildbot admins.
   - Roles can be dynamically assigned, according to the context.